cosmos/sdk-tutorials/tutorial/keeper.md

 If a name currently does not exist in the store, we do not delete it from the store, as only names present in the store can be deleted.

 Now, we add functions for getting specific parameters from the store based on the name.
-However, instead of rewriting the store getters and setters, we reuse the `GetWhois`, `SetWhois` and `DeleteWhois` functions.
+However, instead of rewriting the store getters and setters, we reuse the `GetWhois` and `SetWhois` functions.
 For example, to set a field, first we grab the whole Whois data, update our specific field, and put the new version back into the store.

 ```go
 // ResolveName - returns the string that the name resolves to